ga-dc/installfest/README.md

 Run the following commands, sequentially, to download the `Rakefile`, download the config file, and run the appropriate `rake` command to check your system:

-    $ brew install curl
     $ curl --location http://git.io/x6jq > Rakefile
     $ curl --location {{config file goes here}} > installfest.yml
+    $ rake installfest:instructions

+Once you complete all the steps, run this to verify:

     $ rake installfest:doctor

 `<<<<<<<<<<<<<<`

 ## Configuration

 installfest.yml is a list, containing any known package.
+This controls what packages are expected to be installed, in what order.

 Generate a sample config via: